 6. Underground/ Root Layer

-These are root crops.
-Many of these plants can also be utilized in the Herbaceous Layer, the Vine Layer, and the Ground Cover layer.
+The realm of root crops, many of these plants also find a place in the Herbaceous Layer, the Vine Layer, and the Ground Cover layer. e.g. Yucca, sweet potato, yam

 7. Vertical/ Vine Layer